There’s more to archery practice than flinging a few arrows at a target.

 Realistic Practice Conditions

 Once you have mastered the block-style targets with consistent accuracy, it’s time to move to more realistic targets.
-Fielder recommends shooting a 3D target course for practice.
+Fielder recommends shooting a 3D target course for archery target practice.
 Lifelike-size targets give the archer a perspective of the target animal in hunting situations.

 “To make the practice session more realistic, shoot from different yardages and in the woods under actual conditions,” Fielder advises.
 “Later, shoot from different angles and unknown distances to the target.”

 Shooting the same targets at the same distance over and over can lead the archer to a false sense of accomplishment.
 Our brains tend to remember how and where to aim at the same target.
 By varying the distances and sight angles to the target, we learn to focus on the shot.